-Undertake a targeted baseline study of the people in the project's social and cultural area to identify social values that may be impacted by the project.
-The social baseline study will be based on qualitative, quantitative, and participatory methods supported by stakeholder engagement processes.
-It will reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and any available community plans.
+Undertake a targeted baseline study of the people residing in the project's social and cultural area, to identify the project's social issues, potential adverse and positive social impacts, and strategies and measures developed to address the impacts.
+The social baseline study will be based on qualitative, quantitative, and participatory methods.
+It should be supplemented by community engagement processes, and reference relevant data contained in local and state government publications, reports, plans, guidelines and documentation, including regional plans and, where available, community plans.

-The social baseline study should describe and analyse a range of demographic and social statistics determined relevant to the project's social and cultural area including:
+Describe and analyse a range of demographic and social statistics determined relevant to the project's social and cultural area including:

-- total enumerated population and the full time equivalent transient population - existing or anticipated major population trends and changes irrespective of the project - family structures - age and gender distributions - education, including schooling levels - measures of community safety, health and wellbeing - cultural and ethnic characteristics - Indigenous population including age and gender - personal and household income - labour force by occupation and industry - housing tenure type and landlord type for rental properties - housing availability: - private ownership: number and percentage of houses for sale - rental market: size, vacancy rate and seasonal variations - availability of social housing - housing costs: - private ownership: typical costs of houses for sale in project area and monthly housing repayments with percent of dwellings in each category published by the Australian Bureau of Statistics (ABS) - rental: weekly rent with percent dwellings in each category published by the ABS - housing affordability separately for private ownership and rent - household and family type - disability prevalence - the social and economic index for areas, index of disadvantage-score and relative ranking - types and prevalence of crime, including domestic violence - any other indicators determined through the community engagement process as relevant.
+- major population trends/changes irrespective of the project - total population (the total enumerated population for the social and cultural area and full-time equivalent transient population), 18 years and older - estimates of population growth and population forecasts for the proposals - family structures - age and gender distributions - education, including schooling levels - health and wellbeing measures - cultural and ethnic characteristics - Indigenous population including age and gender - Income including personal and household - labour force by occupation and industry - housing costs (monthly housing repayments (per cent of dwellings in each category), and weekly rent (per cent dwellings in each category), housing tenure type and landlord type, household and family type - housing availability and affordability: the rental market (size, vacancy rate, seasonal variations, weekly rent by percentage dwellings in each category); the availability and typical costs of housing for purchase; monthly housing repayments by percentage dwellings in each category; and the availability of social housing - disability prevalence - the social and economic index for areas, index of disadvantage-score and relative ranking - types and prevalence of crime, including domestic violence - any other indicators determined through the community engagement process as relevant.